 Additionally, Dow Theory outperformed buy-and-hold by about 2% per year with much higher risk-adjusted returns.
 Over the last 18 years, however, Dow Theory has underperformed by 2.6% annually but outperformed on a risk-adjusted basis.

-Whether you’re new to technical analysis or you’re an experienced trader, understanding the basic concepts of Dow Theory is an excellent foundation to the theory of market movements and multiple timeframe analysis.
+Whether you’re new to technical analysis or you’re an experienced trader, understanding the basic concepts of Dow Theory is an excellent foundation for the theory of market movements and multiple timeframe analysis.

 For further reading, William Hamilton’s The Stock Market Barometer, published in 1922; Robert Rhea’s The Dow Theory, published in 1932; and Richard Russell’s The Dow Theory Today, have continued to develop on Dow’s theory.